Windows 365 vs. AVD: What’s best for your business?

 • Windows 365 Enterprise

-Microsoft is offering an additional 16% discount to customers purchasing the Windows 365 Business that have valid Windows 10 Pro licenses – make sure to choose the Windows 365 with Hybrid Benefit option.
+Microsoft is offering an additional 16% discount to customers purchasing Windows 365 Business with valid Windows 10 Pro licenses.
+Make sure to choose the Windows 365 with Hybrid Benefit option.

 As with any subscription offering of a historically on-prem license, there are some caveats to be aware of.
 Rights to use other versions and lower editions, software assurance, and outsourcing software management do not apply to Windows 365.